 Mindfulness also develops three main skills - concentration, clarity, and equanimity - which enhance every area of our lives.
 In general, these abilities allow us to find less suffering in negative experiences and enjoy greater fulfillment in positive ones.
 They promote overall well-being and mental fitness.

 These skills can also be used to address particular issues or apply to any goals.
 Millions of people are looking for relief from PTSD, chronic pain, anxiety, and depression.
-Millions more are trying to cultivate serious personal transformation and liberation in a secular, yet warm, kind, and contemplative approach.
+Millions more are trying to cultivate serious personal transformation and liberation in a warm, kind, and contemplative approach.
 Mindfulness practice is a spectrum that encompasses all of these, and more.

 It has five main benefits:

 Wisdom - understanding yourself at every level

 Mastery - acting in skillful and helpful ways

 Service - helping others from a place of love